Hwange National Park, Zimbabwe

 Spring (September, October) days start getting hotter, evenings and mornings could still be crisp but not as cold.
 A very slim chance of rain.

-Call us on to start planning your vacation to Camp Hwange or take a look at our itineraries to Hwange National Park
+Call us on to start planning your holiday to Camp Hwange or take a look at our itineraries to Hwange National Park

 Camp Hwange is a luxury safari camp situated within the Hwange National Park, the largest National Park in Zimbabwe.
 With just 8 comfortable tented rooms, Camp Hwange provides guests with a very exclusive safari experience.